Rasmus Kofoed: Career

 In 2007, he served as the captain of the Danish national chef team at the Bocuse d'Or.
 While some controversy surrounded the Bocuse d'Or victory of French chef Fabrice Desvignes, Kofoed made no official complaint.
 Desvignes became the subject of controversy, allegedly cheating by smuggling precooked ingredients into the final.
 The events became the subject of the 2008 book Infernoet i Lyon.

 In October 2009, Kofoed was the Danish selection for representation at the 2011 Bocuse d'Or, becoming the first person to participate in the competition three times.
 At the time, he stated his ambition was "to bring home the one statue I'm missing," which he did in the January 2011 finals.
 This gold medal prize followed his victory in the 2010 Bocuse d'Or Europe.

 Geranium became the first Danish Michelin 3-star restaurant in 2016 and has held its 3 stars since then.

 Personal life

 Kofoed is in a relationship with his cohabitant, Maja Bak-Hansen.
-They have two children: Kamille (born 2012) and Karljohan (born 2014).
+They have three children: Kamille (born 2012), Karljohan (born 2014) and Augusta (borm 2016).